ibm-cloud-docs/discovery-data/analyzeapi.md

 Use the Analyze API to process text documents through the enrichment pipeline of the {{site.data.keyword.discoveryshort}} service without storing the source documents.
 {: shortdesc}

-The Analyze API is supported with Enterprise plan deployments and installed deployments only.
+The Analyze API is supported by Enterprise plan deployments and installed deployments only.
 {: note}

 This approach is ideal for business automation purposes.
 For example, if you want to classify emails, you can use the Analyze API to synchronously call {{site.data.keyword.discoveryshort}} to get a classification of the email.
 Then, you can use the output of that classification in your business logic.